reasonml/reason-react/docs/testing.md

 - `Simulate.timeUpdate`
 - `Simulate.ended`

-If you feel like some are missing, you can easily adapt the bindings: [`ReactTestUtils`](https://github.com/reasonml/reason-react/blob/main/src/ReactTestUtils.rei) and make a PR!
+If you feel like some are missing, you can easily adapt the bindings: [`ReactDOMTestUtils`](https://github.com/reasonml/reason-react/blob/main/src/ReactDOMTestUtils.rei) and make a PR!

-#### `ReactTestUtils.DOM` convenience functions
+#### `ReactDOMTestUtils.DOM` convenience functions

 - `value`
 - `findBySelector`